glouppe/info8002-large-scale-data-systems/lecture1.md

 - There were *many types of networks* based on various physical media (coax, radio, satellite, etc).
 - The original designers wanted to interconnect these networks somehow.

+???

+Example: communicating with different spoken languages with a common super polyglot translator.

 --